|

 website for e-mail addresses.
 At least a six week lead time is

 recommended for securing an instructor.
-At lost Pines, you will need
+Units will need

 both an NRA instructor and an NRA Range Safety Officer on the range.